pateldhruv0248/list-git-repos/README.md

 # list_github_repos

 Lazy load all git repos of Jake Wharton.
 Store Repos offline with Hive.
-If user is offline or switches to offline while app is runing, show local data.
+If user is offline or switches to offline mode while the app is runing, show the local data.

 ## Landing Page